Your complete guide to the Zwift turbo trainer game

 What is Zwift?

-Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, letting you ride with other cyclists in a virtual environment, therefore helping to alleviate some of the boredom associated with indoor riding.
+Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, your iPad and iPhone, letting you ride with other cyclists in a virtual environment, therefore helping to alleviate some of the boredom associated with indoor riding.

 Zwift also says that the game can be better than outdoor riding, where “weather, traffic, time constraints and distance from other cyclists can take the fun out of it.”
 We’re not sure about that, but if it’s wet or cold outside, then an online world may well be preferable.